 Project Technical Lead

-This pattern defines the Iterator interface, which by default contains methods such as next(), hasNext(), etc. Specific implementations of this interface are provided by classes that implement collections, such as lists, sets, arrays, and so on.
+This pattern defines the Iterator interface, which by default includes methods such as next(), hasNext(), etc. Specific implementations of this interface are provided by classes that implement collections, such as lists, sets, arrays, and so on.

 We’ll create a program to add notes and use the Iterator design pattern to show how we can easily access and navigate through them.
 We will create the interface as a template so that it can be used for any data type.